A-medAhmed/IMP-PCMLAI-M25-final-project/README.md

-# Identifing Trends In Defect Rates That Can Accurately Determine if A Defect Results From Misinterpretations of Requirements And Understanding Why This Occurs.
+# Defect Severity Classification & Anomaly Detection in Software Defect Reports

 ## NON-TECHNICAL EXPLANATION OF THE PROJECT
 Existing tools help identify defect rates, document requirements and user stories, and link test cases and results to these requirements.
 However, they lack the capability to identify trends that explain defect rates, particularly those caused by misinterpretation of requirements or user stories by developers or testers.
 The challenge is to identify trends in defect rates that can accurately determine if a defect results from such misinterpretations and understand why this occurs.